tailornishant/Time-Series-Analysis/README.md

 - Identify bottle neck areas inside the mall
 - Analyze in store activity.
 - Monitor the success of running promotions to boost the ROI.

+### OBEJCTIVE : To Forecast Footfalls for Future Months using Time Series Analysis